kkwong44/travelogue/README.md

 ![post-create](/readme/images/post-create.png)

-### Detail Post
+### Post Detail

 Users should able to access the detail of each post.

-All users can view post in details and read cooments that associated with the post.
+All users can view post in details and read comments that associated with the post.
 Registered users can leave comments and like/unlike posts.

 Each Detail Post has the following layout: